axelmuhr/tram-farmcard/README.md

 As of the initial release, there's just a basic VHDL skeleton for the CPLD, i.e. the card will not work (yet).
 The VHDL is provided as part of a (Altera now Intel) Quartus v13 project.
 This version was the most recent still supportign the MAX3000/7000 family.
 The CPLD needs to be programmed to work as controller connected to the propriaty "diagnostic bus" in order to reset one or all Transputers on this card.

+I've added a zip archive containing the gerber files - so just upload the archive to JLCPCB and the like and you'll get the board.
+Be aware that this is 4-layers and given its size quite expensive (>60€ plus shipping and taxes)!